GaryChengld/LearningAWS/DAV-C01-preparation.md

     ]
 }
 ```

+* Amazon EBS works with AWS KMS to encrypt and decrypt your EBS volume.
+You can encrypt both the boot and data volumes of an EC2 instance.
+When you create an encrypted EBS volume and attach it to a supported instance type, the following types of data are encrypted:
+  * Data at rest inside the volume
+  * All data moving between the volume and the instance
+  * All snapshots created from the volume
+  * All volumes created from those snapshots

 #### Billing
 * By default, IAM users do not have access to the AWS Billing and Cost Management console.
 You or your account administrator must grant users access.
 You can do this by activating IAM user access to the Billing and Cost Management console and attaching an IAM policy to your users.
 Then, you need to activate IAM user access for IAM policies to take effect.
 You only need to activate IAM user access once.